justinkeeth/ActiveDirectoryHomeLab/README.md

 Run ipconfig on the client:

-IP should be in 172.16.0.100–200 range.
+IPv4 Address should be in 172.16.0.100–200 range.

 Open Active Directory Users and Computers.

 Verify the client appears in the Computers OU.

-Log into the Windows 11 client using a domain user account.
+Log into the Windows 11 client using a domain user account (not the admin account).

-Lab Outcome
+<h3>Lab Outcome:</h3>

 You now have a functional Active Directory lab with:

-Domain Controller
+- Domain Controller

-NAT & internal networking
+- NAT & internal networking

-DHCP-managed clients
+- DHCP-managed clients

-Automated user creation
+- Automated user creation

-Domain-joined Windows 11 client
+- Domain-joined Windows 11 client

 This lab closely simulates a real-world enterprise environment and provides hands-on experience with core Windows Server administration tasks.